sundevista/local-quotes/README.md

 your quote series is breaking.
 Also, your note must have `quotes` tag (can be changed in settings).

-Visit wiki page [How quote listings work](https://github.com/ka1tzyu/local-quotes/wiki/How-quote-listings-work) for more details.
+Visit page [Quote listings](https://ka1tzyu.github.io/local-quotes/terms/quote-listings/) for more details.

 ## ⚒️ Quote Maker
 The simplest way to create a quote block is 'Quote Maker' modal.
 You can summon it with